Event-sourced game implementation example – Part 2/3: Building web application

 - AngularJS on the UI side

-The action flow from UI point of view will be as follows:
+The action flow from the UI point of view will be as follows:

-- user creates new game (the command is sent)
+- the user creates a new game (the command is sent)

 - the game is created (the response is received)

-- UI binds itself to events from newly created game (websocket connection is created)
+- UI binds itself to events from a newly created game (WebSocket connection is created)

-- user chooses players count and starts the game (the command is sent)
+- the user chooses the players count and starts the game (the command is sent)

-- user chooses the player and rolls the dice (the command is sent)
+- the user chooses the player and rolls the dice (the command is sent)

-- DiceRolled events is received, the UI is updated
+- DiceRolled events are received, the UI is updated

-Looking at these, our Play! server will need to handle:
+Looking at these, our Play! the server will need to handle:

 - routes to execute commands

-- websocket route to receive events from given game
+- WebSocket route to receive events from a given game